 2. Vancouver Nightlife

 Love it or hate it, Granville Street is the main drag for bars and clubs in Vancouver’s city centre.

-Expect crowds spilling out of bars and into late-night food shops, great for people watching.
+Expect busy bars and late-night food shops, great for people watching.

 I wouldn’t advise staying on Granville Street.
 Here’s our guide to the best places to stay.